SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 :END:
 ```

-Finally, every once in a while I have to view an actual, unconverted HTML in a browser, e.g. when using [folium](https://python-visualization.github.io/folium/) or [displaCy](https://spacy.io/usage/visualizers).
+Also, every once in a while I have to view an actual, unconverted HTML in a browser, e.g. when using [folium](https://python-visualization.github.io/folium/) or [displaCy](https://spacy.io/usage/visualizers).

 To do that, I've written a small function, which performs `xdg-open` on the HTML export block under the cursor: